-If you send email from a server on the internet on behalf of more than one user, chances are you have already run into problems getting email delivered, such as having your server’s IP appear on an IP blacklist.
+If you send email from a server on the internet on behalf of more than one user, chances are you have already run into problems getting email delivered, such as having your server’s IP appear on an IP blocklist.
 If email delivery has been problem-free, then it’s merely a matter of time before you experience an issue: delivering email is a tough business.
 And, you may not even know that you’re having email delivery issues, because the worst possible email delivery problem—email that silently hits the junk folder—is rarely noticed by users until it’s too late.

-Using an SMTP relay service to send your email relieves you of the burden of dealing with a litany of email delivery issues, from IP blacklisting to reputation problems that cause messages to silently go to the junk folder.
+Using an SMTP relay service to send your email relieves you of the burden of dealing with a litany of email delivery issues, from IP blocklisting to reputation problems that cause messages to silently go to the junk folder.